HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART3.md

 - Using inheritance, we can create new objects with our existing objects as prototypes

 - hasOwnProperty() methods helps identify property location, searching prototype chains for potential overridden properties becomes easy with this function, it helps us in finding the owner of a particular property.
-Use __proto__ to move up the prototype chain to find that property.
+Use `__proto__` to move up the prototype chain to find that property.

 - Pure Functions - List transformation (map), list exclusion (filter), list composition (reduce), list iteration (forEach).

 - An impure function is a function that produces side-effects, it changes the state of the programs by indirect means.
 The console.log() is also side-effect, or a function is returning value on each time.
 Below is the example of impure function.
-We should not leave something impure publically exposed.
+We should not leave something impure publicly exposed.
 To make a impure function pure, we should wrap a another function on it to contain all of those side effects within that function and from outside world that function itself the outer function becomes pure, it has be pure on highest most level not all the deep nested level.
 Impure functions make the code harder to reason about

 - A pure function is a function that has no side-effects, it operates entirely on its own variables, its own state or any of the things that are passed into it like arguments.
 It can access the outside variables but don’t change them.